jclough96/react-simple-navigation/README.md

 React-Native-Simple-Navigation is designed to provide a simple interface for rendering components based on user determined variables.

+> This project is a work in progress.
+All contributions are welcome and feature requests also.

 ### Design Goals

 ---